Recycling electrical items

 • and other large items.

-For more information about WEEE, visit the West London Waste website.
+To find out more, see our bulky waste collection page.
+For more details about WEEE, see the West London Waste website.